 RPL may result from an abnormal number of chromosomes “aneuploidy” in the embryo or some type of inherited structural abnormality in the chromosomes of the embryo.
 Embryos with an abnormal number of chromosomes occur in all women regardless of age, but occur more frequently in women that are older.
 Inherited structural chromosomal abnormalities are abnormalities that get passed down from parent to embryo.
 In either scenario, embryos made during the process of IVF can be tested to detect the abnormalities with two similar techniques called preimplantation genetic testing for aneuploidy (PGT-A), once PGS, or preimplantation genetic testing for monogenic disorders(PGT-M), formerly PGD.

 All patients experiencing RPL should have genetic testing to test their own chromosomes to look for abnormalities that could get passed on to the embryos, thus causing miscarriages.
 Fetal cell free DNA, amniocentesis or chorionic villus sampling are other options to detect genetic abnormalities in the offspring.
-PGS and PGD are often preferred as they are performed before implantation occurs.
+PGT-A and PGDT-M are often preferred as they are performed before implantation occurs.